vaporbolt/BillyBot/README.md

 Make sure you have the latest version of python installed (python3.0+)

 navigate to the DiscordAudioStreamer directory in your local repo.
-Make sure you remove the dependency binaries in the package-lock.json file.
+Make sure you remove the dependency binaries (the package-lock.json file.
+The binaries in this repo are configured for an amazon ec2 Ubuntu Linux container, so you can likely keep them if you wish to run the bot via EC2, though they may become out of date)

 and type npm install